 Some history

 The first conference dedicated exclusively to the MM and titled "The Many Aspects of Mahler's Measure" was organised 20 years ago at BIRS (Canada).
+The report from the event is available online in pdf.

-A few years later there was another successful workshop on the topic, "Variations on Mahler's Measure" at CIRM Luminy, see the archive copy;
+A few years later there was another successful workshop on the topic, "Variations on Mahler's Measure" at CIRM Luminy, see the archive copy; then another event "Mahler Measure in Mobile" – the programme of the conference as well as pictures from it are still accessible.

 There were later several workshops featuring the MM as a subtheme; there was one MM summer school; there were attempts to make another MM conference.